cuboulder-MSD/digColl_coloradoCoal/README.md

 ### Relation
 Information that identifies other resources related to the one being described.
 Records with a related item have been changed to state the title of the related item.
 ### Relation Type
 Records with a related item have been changed to state a controlled heading according to the Dublin Core Metadata Initiative (DCMI) [RDF Schema Declaration of Relation Types](https://www.dublincore.org/specifications/dublin-core/rdf-relation-types/).
-Frequently used types include: isPartOf, isFormatOf, references, and isVersionOf.
+Frequently used types include: isPartOf; isFormatOf; references; and isVersionOf.
 ### Relation href
 Records with a related item have been changed to state the related item’s archival resource key (ARK).
 ### Coverage Spatial